the-louie/gallery2-to-static/README.md

 creates a static directory structure and HTML files to display the albums.

 ## Why
-Since Menalto seased development of the Gallery product it's almost impossible to maintain a secure gallery.
+Since Menalto ceased development of the Gallery product it's almost impossible to maintain a secure gallery.
 So the options are to convert to another gallery like Flikr or Piwig, or just create a static dump of the current state.
 This does the latter.

 ## How
-Under development :P
+Copy `config_example.json` to `config.json` and edit it to your liking, then just run `index.ts`.

+## Does it really work?
+Well, works for me.